Problems with pink eye: How to recognize this back-to-school ailment

 How is pink eye treated?

-Just as there are many causes of pink eye, there are also many solutions.
+Just as there are many causes of pink eye, there are also many home remedies to treat pink eye.
 Viral pink eye needs to go away on its own, though urgent care providers can typically prescribe medication to help you cope with the symptoms of the illness.
 In other cases, your doctor will prescribe antibiotic eye drops or deliver an antihistamine.
 Regardless, the healthcare provider performing your eye exam should have no problem diagnosing a case of conjunctivitis and offering the perfect remedy to feel better.

 If you think you have pink eye, don't hesitate to visit your closest urgent care clinic for treatment if you can’t get a quick appointment with your doctor and need to be seen right away.
+If you think you may have pink eye and have no insurance, contact MultiCare Indigo Urgent Care for cash-pay pricing information.
 Indigo Urgent Cares are located in various areas throughout Washington for your convenience.
 Browse our interactive map to find a location near you.
 Book an appointment online or walk in to see us anytime from 8 am to 8 pm -- we’re here to help!